cancelchain/documentation/docs/source/usage.rst

     The ``WALLET_ADDRESS`` should be an address that matches a wallet file (i.e. a `.pem` file) in the :py:data:`WALLET_DIR`.
 For the nodes to successfully communicate, the ``WALLET_ADDRESS`` must also be in the peer node's :py:data:`MILLER_ADDRESSES`, :py:data:`TRANSACTOR_ADDRESSES`, or :py:data:`READER_ADDRESSES` config lists.
 In addition, the ``WALLET_ADDRESS`` must have initiated at least one successful transaction so the peer node can access the ``WALLET_ADDRESS``'s public key for use in authentication.

-    This value can also be set using the optional environment variable ``CC_PEERS`` with a comma-delimited list of peers.
+    This value can also be set using the environment variable ``CC_PEERS`` with a comma-delimited list of peers.

     Default: ``list()``